nepenth/knowledge-base/README.md

 ### Programming Languages <a name="programming-languages"></a>
-The "Programming Languages" category provides information and resources on various programming languages, including Java and shell scripting, to help developers improve their coding skills and solve technical problems.
-This category currently covers two subcategories, offering guidance on Java development and shell scripting techniques.
+The "Programming Languages" category provides documentation and resources on various programming languages, including Java and Shell Scripting, to help developers improve their coding skills and troubleshoot common issues.
+This category is divided into two subcategories, covering topics related to Java development and shell scripting techniques.
 *Subcategories: Java, Shell Scripting*
 *Items: 4*